GISer-WB/GeoERE-Net/README.md

 ## Description

 This paper proposes a  method for understanding  geological report content using deep learning .
 GeoERE-Net is a triplet extraction network proposed for text knowledge mining in the geological field.
-We are currently submitting the paper to the journal 《Computers & Geosciences》.
+This paper has been accepted by 《Computers & Geosciences》.
 If you refer to this repository, please cite it.
+The link of the paper: [GeoERE-Net](https://www.sciencedirect.com/science/article/pii/S0098300422001789)

 ## Requirements